Lesson: Boxed In and Wrapped UpContributed by: Engineering K-PhD Program, Pratt School of Engineering, Duke University

 Since a cube-shaped box uses less material, why don't companies sell cereal and other foods this way?
 Ask students to share their thoughts about this question.
 If they need help, ask them to imagine how they would arrange many boxes of food in the same cabinet.
 Wouldn't lots of items have to be two or three rows back in the cabinet, and wouldn't items be stacked in at least two layers?
 What if they wanted the box of cereal that was all the way in the back and on the bottom layer?

 Some foods, because of their particular shapes, require rectangular packages.
 Spaghetti and lasagna noodles, for example, would have to be cut short to fit into a one-pound, cube-shaped box.
-Otherwise, a cube-shaped box containing standard-length noodles (about 26 cm) would be quite large.
-Just for fun, you can have your students determine the number of spaghetti noodles such a box would hold, if its dimensions were equal to the length of a typical noodle.
+Otherwise, a cube-shaped box containing standard-length noodles (~26 cm) would be quite large.
+Just for fun, have students determine the number of spaghetti noodles such a box would hold, if its dimensions were equal to the length of a typical noodle.
 (The answer depends on whether the box is filled with thick or thin spaghetti.
 One group of students counted 812 noodles in a one-pound box of thin spaghetti, which means there would be about 23,500 noodles in the cube-shaped box.
 Of course, there would be fewer noodles in a box of thick spaghetti noodles.)
 It is also interesting to note how heavy such a cubical box of noodles would be (29 pounds) and to speculate on whether or not the thin cardboard used in pasta boxes would be strong enough to support this weight (not likely).